London King's Cross railway station: Greater Thameslink Railway

-At weekday peak times, 2tph run to via (express services).
-The company also serves Peterborough once per hour on a Sunday, calling at all stations north of Stevenage.
-At all other times, travellers wishing to access those stations need to change at Finsbury Park or use the nearby low-level station at St Pancras International.
+Throughout Sundays, the company also serves Peterborough once per hour, calling at all stations north of Stevenage.
+Throughout the off-peak hours of Monday to Saturday, travellers wishing to access these stations need to change at Finsbury Park or use the nearby low-level station at St Pancras International.

 Hull Trains

 Hull Trains operates five inter-city services per weekday to Hull and two per weekday to Beverley, via the East Coast Main Line.
-Unlike other train companies in FirstGroup, Hull Trains operates under an open-access arrangement and is not a franchised TOC.
+Unlike other train companies in FirstGroup, Hull Trains operates under an open-access arrangement.

 Grand Central

 Grand Central operates inter-city services to and Sunderland along the East Coast Main Line and is an open-access operator.
 On 23 May 2010, it began services to Bradford Interchange via Halifax, Brighouse, Mirfield, Wakefield, Pontefract and Doncaster.
 The service had originally been due to begin in December 2009.

 On Monday–Friday, there are four trains per day to Bradford Interchange (of which two will call at Pontefract Monkhill) and five trains per day to Sunderland.